 Appraisers become very familiar with the communities in which they work.
 They innately understand the value of specific features to the people of that area.
 Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property in question.
 Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Larson Associates, LLC, we are an authority in knowing the worth of particular items in Stratford and Fairfield County neighborhoods.
 This approach to value is most often given the most weight when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-It all comes down to this, an appraiser from Larson Associates, LLC will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the best indication of what a property is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Larson Associates, LLC will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.